xil-se/xil.se/content/post/sharifctf-2016-re-srm-kbeckmann.md

 sub_401280() calls message box APIs so it looks interesting.
 It turns out that this is where all the magic happens.

 It reads two inputs, a valid e-mail address and a serial number.
-I was over thinking this and thought i had to write an actual keygen that had to generate a key that only works with a specific e-mail address, but this was not the case.
+I was over thinking this and thought I had to write an actual keygen that had to generate a key that only works with a specific e-mail address, but this was not the case.

 The key was hard-coded in the check.